 When health outcomes differ by income, race/ethnicity and other social determinants, we observe health disparities.
 For example, we see health disparities in terms of race with African-Americans having a higher risk for developing Type 2 Diabetes.
 We also see health disparities by income with low-income families less likely to have access to healthy, affordable foods, thus increasing their risk for chronic conditions, such as obesity, diabetes, and hypertension.
 By identifying equity priority areas, planners and policy-makers can focus efforts in these areas to improve health outcomes.

-Gather up-to-date data for Kent County to describe community health characteristics.
-See example indicators.
+Gather up-to-date data for Kent County and Dover, as available5, to describe community health characteristics.
+Example indicators are given at right.